mplaine/full-stack-open-pokedex/README.md

-# Full Stack open CI/CD
+# Full Stack Open: CI/CD

-This repository is used for the CI/CD module of the Full stack open course
+This repository contains the Pokedex app that is created in the CI/CD module (Part 11) of the [Full Stack Open](https://fullstackopen.com/en/) course.

-Fork the repository to complete course exercises
+The Pokedex app is running online at <https://pokedex-r2q9.onrender.com>.

 ## Commands